WIND: Weather Inverse Diffusion for Zero-Shot Atmospheric Modeling: Experiments

-Purely data-driven AI forecasting models tend to become unstable or drift into nonphysical states during long rollouts \cite{chattopadhyay2023challenges}.
-While hybrid models like NeuralGCM \cite{kochkov2024neural} leverage physical solvers to fix this, we demonstrate that \ourMethod can enforce conservation laws purely at inference time, treating them as inverse problems (see Appendix~\ref{app:conservation_details}).
-We define a global operator $A_{DAM}$ that computes the global integral of dry air mass (DAM).
-Using MMPS guidance, we constrain the generation process to satisfy $A_{DAM}(X) = C_{\text{DAM}}$ at every step (see Equation~\ref{eq:dam_computation}).
+Purely data-driven AI forecasting models tend to become unstable or drift into unphysical states during long rollouts \citep{chattopadhyay2023challenges}.
+While hybrid architectures like NeuralGCM \citep{kochkov2024neural} try to mitigate this long-term instability by coupling a physics-based dynamical core with neural network parameterizations, other recent AI-based approaches rely on external corrective schemes to explicitly enforce the conservation of global energy, moisture budget and dry air mass \citep{sha2025improving}.
+We demonstrate that \ourMethod can maintain physical consistency and enforce the global conservation of dry air mass purely at inference time, treating it strictly as an inverse problem (see \cref{app:conservation_details}).
+We define a global operator $A_{\text{DAM}}$ that computes the global integral of dry air mass (DAM).
+Using MMPS guidance, we constrain the generation process to satisfy $A_{\text{DAM}}(X) = C_{\text{DAM}}$ at every step (see \cref{eq:dam_computation}).

 We evaluate the stability of our method on a 4-year rollout.
-As shown in Figure \ref{fig:dam_time}, a standard free run eventually drifts after 200 days, after initially mimicking the seasonal cycle of the ERA5 training data.
-On the other hand, the MMPS-guided run strictly maintains the DAM at the target value for the entire duration, demonstrating that our framework can correct nonphysical drifts for long rollouts without retraining.
-Importantly, Figure \ref{fig:crps} confirms that the DAM does not degrade short-term forecast skill across 100 initializations in 2021.
-While precipitation skill does not improve, this aligns with \cite{sha2025improving}, who attributes such improvements to moisture and energy constraints.
+As shown in \cref{fig:dam_time}, a standard free run eventually drifts after 200 days, after initially mimicking the unconstrained fluctuations present in the ERA5 training data.
+On the other hand, the MMPS-guided run strictly maintains the global DAM at the target value for the entire duration, demonstrating that our framework can correct unphysical drifts for long rollouts without retraining.
+Importantly, \cref{fig:crps} confirms that the global DAM conservation does not degrade short-term forecast skill across 100 initializations in 2021.
+While precipitation skill does not improve, this aligns with \citet{sha2025improving}, who attributes such improvements to moisture and energy constraints.
 Enforcing these constraints requires surface flux variables that are missing from our dataset.

-\paragraph{Counterfactual storylines} The field of extreme event attribution studies if and how individual extreme events are influenced by climate change, comparing the characteristics of individual extreme weather events under counterfactual climate scenarios.
-This remains a significant challenge due to the complex, non-linear interactions between atmospheric thermodynamics and large-scale dynamics.
-Yet, it is crucial for planning future infrastructure and mitigation actions.
-We perturb the initial conditions of the forecast and use the $A$ operator to constrain the model to a warmer climatology, producing counterfactual scenarios for specific events.